 BEFORE & AFTERCARE - MICROBLADING

-Note: before you come in for you appointment, please make me aware of any previous existing facial tattoo by emailing me a photo to ensure you can receive microblading.
-If I am not made aware of this at the time of your appointment, I reserve the right to refuse services and you run the risk of being charged 50% of the full price.
+Note: before you come in for you appointment, please make Noël aware of any previous existing facial tattoo by emailing a photo to ensure you can receive microblading.
+If Noël is not made aware of this at the time of your appointment, she reserves the right to refuse services and you run the risk of being charged 50% of the full price.
 Please email [email protected] with any concerns and/ or questions along with your photograph.
 This is greatly appreciated.

 + You must be off of the following topical products for a minimum of 1 week prior to your appointment: AHA's, aka Alpha Hydroxy Acids + Retinoids of any kind.
 This includes Retin-A, Tazorac, Tretinoin, Retinol and so on.
 These products can cause the pigments to fade prematurely and alter the color.

-+ If you are on blood thinners of any kind; Coumadin, Aspirin, etc. I require a note from you doctor releasing you for both the procedure and allowing you to go off your medication 3 days prior to your first appointment.
++ If you are on blood thinners of any kind; Coumadin, Aspirin, etc. A note from you doctor releasing you for both the procedure and allowing you to go off your medication 3 days prior to your first appointment is required.

-+ If you are a person with Diabetes, I require a note from your doctor releasing you for the procedure as well.
++ If you are a person with Diabetes, Noël require's a note from your doctor releasing you for the procedure as well.

 + Please do not take Aspirin, Vitamin E, Green Tea, Ibuprofen/ Advil, or drink Alcohol within 3 days of your first appointment.
 These may cause your skin to bleed more thus pushing the pigment out.